Chair Yoga and the Core

 Finding Your Core Power

 If you have participated in any exercise programs, you may have heard the phrase “engage your core” or “contract your abdominals”.
 But what is the core, why is it important, and how do we do that?
 Using chair yoga to strengthen the core may be a great place to start.
 If you are looking for a chair yoga sequence, scroll to the bottom of the post for the video- chair yoga and the core.
 It is full of seated core exercises for seniors- or anyone really- that can be done right from the chair.
 Keep reading for how chair yoga can help strengthen the core and for two simple exercises to help you get started.
+If you would like some seated chair yoga videos, you can check out the links at the end for some chair yoga videos with a focus on the core.

 This post contains affiliate links.
 I earn from qualifying purchases.
 This means that I may earn a commission should you choose to sign up for a program or make a purchase using my link.
 This is at no extra cost to you.
 I only recommend products that I truly believe are helpful.
 See our Privacy Policy and Disclosures page.